JMantle/VML2.0/README.md

 # VML site

-website for vail minor league
+website for vail minor league and a discord bot to go with it, adjusted to store data on google sheets as requested by client

 # Stack

 Python

 Flask

+discord

+gspread

 SQLite